jovan-stojanovic/Animal-sound-recognition/README.rst

 This repo contains code in Python for an application of the sound recognition techniques from this paper: **PANNs: Large-Scale Pretrained Audio Neural Networks for Audio Pattern Recognition** [1] on animal sound recognition.
 The database used for this is Google Audioset, a big dataset of classified audio, from the Youtube-8M project, containing ”632 audio event classes and a collection of 2,084,320 human-labeled 10-second sound clips drawn from YouTube videos” (see [2]).
-The idea was to apply the technique used in [this repository](https://github.com/qiuqiangkong/audioset_tagging_cnn) to animal sound recognition and observe the results.
+The idea was to apply the technique used in `this repository <https://github.com/qiuqiangkong/audioset_tagging_cnn>`_ to animal sound recognition and observe the results.

 1. Download dataset
 -------------------

 The dataset used for this project contains all classes from the Google AudioSet that describe animal sounds.
-The audios were downloaded from Youtube using the technique presented in https://github.com/qiuqiangkong/audioset_tagging_cnn.
-Sounds were then packed to hdf5 format as in the general sound recognition project.
+Sounds were then packed to hdf5 format.
 All data were not included in this repo due to their important size.

 2. Train